jaketame/technologybootcamp/lab_data_protection/lab_data_protection.rst

 Locate the Linux VM you created in the previous lab (Linux_VM-*intials*).

-- If the VM is powered on, power it Off
+- If the VM is powered off, power it On

 Select the VM, then click **Snapshot** from the menu below the list of VMs.